TheAnalyticCraft/Disaster-Response-Pipeline-Project/README.md

 </p>

 ## Model Results

-Note that the F1 scores for first 17 categories are above average, as shown below.
+The final model was selected through a grid search on a Random Forest classifier.
+Here are the F1 scores for 31 categories, with F1 scores above average for the top 17 categories, as shown below.

-        feature                 precision   recall   f1_score   support   accuracy
+        category                precision   recall   f1_score   support   accuracy
     27  earthquake              0.865     0.767    0.813      765       0.955
     23  weather_related         0.845     0.692    0.761      2219      0.840
     8   food                    0.694     0.810    0.748      878       0.920